LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK03D1-Identity-Authentication.md

-### Adding User Registration
+### Review User Registration

-We got a head-start on this week's topic of Authentication by adding registration to our web app by adding the following:
+Last time we added user registration to our web app by adding the following:

+- A view-model: RegisterVM
 - A view: Registration
-- A view-model: RegisterVM
 - Methods in the AccountController:
   - HttpGet version of Register
   - HttpPost version of Register